-Blood coagulation modelling to inform stroke risk stratification and intervention planning in atrial fibrillation patients with non-cardiac comorbidities
+Blood coagulation modelling to inform stroke risk stratification and intervention planning in COVID-19 patients with atrial fibrillation

 Project reference: SIE_03_21

 Co-supervisor: Oleg Aslanidi

 Project summary: A 7.5-fold increase in the odds of stroke has been linked to blood hypercoagulation in hospitalised COVID-19 patients.
 Underlying atrial fibrillation (AF), a widespread heart condition that also promotes blood clotting, can significantly increase risks of a thromboembolic event after hospital discharge.
 Treatment options include anticoagulation therapy and surgical occlusion of the left atrial appendage, the anatomical region more prone to thrombus formation.
 However, the ongoing pandemic has exposed shortcomings in stroke risk stratification for COVID-19/AF patients and the urgent need for better-informed treatment strategies based on in-depth understanding of the interplay between COVID-19 and AF.
 To address this issue, this study will develop and apply novel computational models of blood flow and coagulation to identify crucial prognostic factors for thromboembolism in COVID-19/AF patients.
 The project aims to elucidate the diseases’ interplay for an earlier prediction of thrombus formation and to test new biomarkers to inform the choice of treatment.